juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 ## Containers

-A dependency injection container, simply put, is a collection of bindings.
-It allows to store, retrieve and check if a binding exists for a type.
-Such a container is used as the main source to inject your objects.
+A dependency injection container, simply put, is a collection of keys and values that binds a type to an instance of a resource.
+It allows to store, retrieve, remove and check if a binding exists.
+Such a resource container is used as the main source to inject your objects with.

-To have your binding be registered to a type in a container, simply call its `Register` method.
+To have your binding be registered to a type in a resource container, simply call its `Register` method.

 ```cs
 IDependencyBinding<MyType> binding;	// Binding to get a resource of MyType.